bloominstituteoftechnology/module-challenge-intro-to-git/README.md

 ## Part Two:
 Go back and follow the same steps for your [UI-III-Flexbox project](https://github.com/LambdaSchool/UI-III-Flexbox) and your [User Interface - Great Idea Project](https://github.com/LambdaSchool/User-Interface).

+In order to do this, you **do not** need to create new forks of these projects.
+Follow the steps below for each project:

+- [ ] Go into your project folder, make a new branch `firstname-lastname`
+- [ ] Add your first and last name to the README.md file in the project and save.
+- [ ] add/commit/and push to your own branch  **Be sure to push to your branch!**
+- [ ] Create a Pull-Request to submit your work
+  - [ ] Use your own student fork as the base (compare across forks, base-fork -> master).
+  - [ ] Add your PM as a reviewer on the Pull-Request
+- [ ] PM then will count the Assignment as done by merging the HW back into master "STUDENT FORK".